 Furthermore, by producing whole texts (which has been referred to in this paper as genres), students go beyond the level of a sentence.
 In order to do this, the role of generic structure is important.
 However, in addition to this, the role of discourse signals (Burns & Joyce, 1997) within a text is considered to be important.
 These signals are important for the overall coherence of a text (Halliday & Hasan, 1989).
 Furthermore, in speaking, these function as useful prompts or cues for students to extend their speaking.
 For example, discourse signals may be conjunctions such as "because, however, so, also, I mean, you know, and then, after that, and finally."
 These kinds of words link particular stages of a text together.
 For example, such as introducing a new reason in an opinion, such as introducing another point or a new step in an explanation, such as elaborating on a point that has already been made, or such as indicating that the conclusion or the ending has been reached.
-By focusing on genres, students also tend to focus on the role of discourse signals are taught in context.
+By focusing on genres, students also tend to focus on the role of discourse signals.
+Also, by focusing on genres, the functions of the discourse signals are realized as these signals are taught in context.
 These cues can help learners to extend their speech and to move beyond the level of a sentence.

 Using movies is a very useful tool for student motivation in an English language classroom.
 However, the benefits of movies are not solely confined to motivation.
-Movies are also a rich source of everyday, reallife genres.
+Movies are also a rich source of everyday, real-life genres.
 These can be made explicit for our learners to analyze and to learn from.
 As such, they can be used as models for speaking.
 By tapping into a theory of language such as systemic functional linguistics, students can recognize the importance of speaking for different social purposes.
 By tapping into a theory of learning such as scaffolding, these genres can be learned by students of all levels.
 While the educational value may be masked behind the entertainment factor, using movies in the classroom represents a rich source of language learning.